wp-plugins/good-reviews-wp/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.2.1 =
+This release fixes some minor bugs, including one related to the ordering of reviews.
+You might want to check the order of your reviews after updating.
+It also adds a Hebrew translation and prepares for the upcoming language packs feature.

+= 1.2 =
+This release replaces modifies when and how review excerpts are used in place of full reviews.
+This was done to comply with upcoming changes in WP 4.1.
+In almost all cases, this will not effect your site.
+But if it does, there is now an "excerpt" widget option and shortcode attribute if you need it.

 = 1.1.1 =
 This is a minor fix for featured introducted in 1.1: You can display reviews from a single category, randomize the order and limit how many are displayed.
 It also adds a fader display mode that will cycle through reviews one by one, fading between each one, instead of listing them all at once.